MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex04_DLP_policies.md

 Your company uses Power Automate flows to share data between SharePoint Online and Salesforce.
 In this task, you will create a DLP policy for Power Platform that allows your existing flows to keep working but prevents the creation of flows that will share data between SharePoint Online and Apps defined as non-business.

-1. Log into Client 2 VM (LON-CL1) as the **lon-cl2\admin** account.
+1. Sign in to Client 2 VM (LON-CL1) as the **lon-cl2\admin** account.

-1. In **Microsoft Edge**, navigate to **https://admin.powerplatform.microsoft.com** and log into the Power Platform admin center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **https://admin.powerplatform.microsoft.com** and Sign in to the Power Platform admin center as **MOD Administrator** admin@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Admin's password should be provided by your lab hosting provider.

 1. In the **Power Platform admin center**, in the left navigation pane, select the drop-down for **Policies** and then select **Data policies**.